yanghengtang/tp/docs/DeveloperGuide.md

       Use case ends.

-* 1e.MediConnect detects that the edited appointment overlaps with another appointment with th same patient and/or doctor.
+* 1e.MediConnect detects that the edited appointment overlaps with another appointment with the same patient and/or doctor.
     * 1e1.
 MediConnect shows an error message.

       Use case ends.